aristocratos/bashtop/README.md

 ## Upcoming

-#### (Mac OSX and *BSD support)
+#### (Python port)

-Currently rewriting to use python3 [psutil](https://github.com/giampaolo/psutil) for data collection instead of linux specific tools.
+~~Currently rewriting to use python3 [psutil](https://github.com/giampaolo/psutil) for data collection instead of linux specific tools.
-This will add python 3 and psutil as dependencies, but will make bashtop cross platform compatible.
+This will add python 3 and psutil as dependencies, but will make bashtop cross platform compatible.~~

-~~This will be in a new branch called bashtop-psutil when I'm done with initial testing~~
+~~This will be integrated in to main version when done and add the possibility to switch between psutil and linux tools for users running linux.~~

-This will be integrated in to main version when done and add the possibility to switch between psutil and linux tools for users running linux.
+Bashtop is now Mac OS X compatible!

 #### Update

-Work on a complete python port will begin this summer.
+Work on a complete python port ~~will begin this summer~~ has begun.
 My aim is to keep it compatible with pypy3 for a lot of added efficiency.

-Bash(py)top?
+PyPyTop?

 ## Support and funding